 Star Of ‘Downtown Abbey’ And ‘Harry Potter,’ Dame Maggie Smith Dies At 89

-Dame Maggie Smith, iconic actor known for her roles in Downton Abbey, and the Harry Potter series has passed away today at the age of 89, according to Deadline.
-Word of her passing was confirmed by her two sons, Toby Stephens, and Chris Larkin.
+Dame Maggie Smith, an iconic British actress known for her roles in Downton Abbey and the Harry Potter film series, passed away today at 89, according to Deadline.
+Word of her passing was confirmed by her two sons, Toby Stephens and Chris Larkin.

-Dane Smith was truly a star of the silver screen, with a long successful career leading up to her final years of life.
-She is best known for her work as Professor McGonagall in the Harry Potter series.
-She played a fierce professor who stood her ground against evil and was a most trusted advisor to school headmaster Dumbledore.
+Smith was truly a star of the silver screen, with a long, successful career leading up to her final years of life.
+She is best known for her work as Professor McGonagall in the Harry Potter films.
+She played a fierce professor who stood her ground against evil and was the most trusted advisor to school headmaster Dumbledore.

-Likewise, her role as the dowager Countess of Grantham Violet Crawley captured audiences everywhere.
-With her quick tongue and iconic lines, her role in the series is one of her most beloved.
-Her Downton Abbey costar Hugh Bonneville said in a statement to the BBC, “Anyone who ever shared a scene with Maggie will attest to her sharp eye, sharp wit and formidable talent” as stated in Deadline.
+Likewise, her role as the dowager Countess of Grantham Violet Crawley in Downtown Abbey captured audiences everywhere.
+With her quick tongue and iconic lines, her role in the series made her one of the most beloved.
+Her Downton Abbey costar Hugh Bonneville (Downtown Abbey, Paddington) said in a statement to the BBC, “Anyone who ever shared a scene with Maggie will attest to her sharp eye, sharp wit and formidable talent,” as stated in Deadline.

-Throughout her career on stage and screen, she has received 2 Oscars, for her role in The Prime of Miss Jean Brodie and the California Suite.
-For her work in Downtown, she won 3 of her 4 Emmys- on top of 8 BAFTA awards.
-Smith had a prolific Broadway career with her debut in 1956, in 1990 she won a Tony for comedy Lettice and Lovage
+Throughout her career on stage and screen, she has received two Oscars for her role in The Prime of Miss Jean Brodie and California Suite.
+She won three Emmy awards for her work in Downtown Abbey and one for the film My House in Umbria.
+Smith had a prolific Broadway career, with her debut in 1956.
+In 1990, she won a Tony award for the comedy play Lettice and Lovage.

 Smith received the honor of Dame Commander of the Order of the British Empire by Queen Elizabeth II for her contribution to the arts.